London’s Best Retro Spots For A Vintage Weekend

 While going to a chic, new spot that’s been featured on lists like ours is always a good shout, sometimes there’s comfort to be found in a more vintage atmosphere.

 We’re here to help you find that comfort.
-Ranging from hotspot venues for retro games, to speakeasies celebrating a bygone era, this roundup will surely pass the vintage vibe check.
+Ranging from hotspot venues for retro gaming, to speakeasies celebrating a bygone era, this roundup will surely pass the vintage vibe check.
 Without further ado, here are London’s best retro spots for a weekend that luxuriates in the city’s past.

 Rules Restaurant & Private Dining Rooms, Covent Garden